kevinolega/callcentertrainingtips/_posts/2019-04-25-bpo-definition.md

 In this lesson we will discuss what a BPO is and how knowing about it can help increase your chances of getting hired in a call center.

-Understanding what a BPO is will enable you to understand what kind of job you are getting in to and as a result you can prepare better.
+Understanding what a BPO is will enable you to understand what kind of job you are getting in to and as a result, you can prepare better.

 BPO stands for business process outsourcing.

-A business process is simply a seriece of steps necessary to the survival of the business.
+A business process is simply a series of steps necessary to the survival of the business.

 Example of business processes include: